joshcough/MinecraftPlugins/README.md

   * To make command and argument parsing vastly easier using parser combinators.
   * To hopefully spark some interest in Scala among the Minecraft community.

-Note: The core API is built on Bukkit version 1.4.7-R0.1 (http://bukkit.org/).
+Note: The core API is built on Bukkit version 1.7.2-R0.2 (http://bukkit.org/), which works with Minecraft 1.7.2.

 ## Examples